Gitty-McHubface/sdc-project2/README.md

 ![alt text][vgg_2]

-While this model has marginally worse accuracy on the validation set, it is much larger than LeNet and takes ~41x as long to train.
+While this model has marginally worse accuracy on the validation set, it takes ~41x as long to train.